vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

-# Export data from Nebula Graph
+# Export data from NebulaGraph

-This topic uses an example to illustrate how to use Exchange to export data from Nebula Graph to a CSV file.
+This topic uses an example to illustrate how to use Exchange to export data from NebulaGraph to a CSV file.

 !!! enterpriseonly

-    Only Exchange Enterprise Edition supports exporting data from Nebula Graph to a CSV file.
+    Only Exchange Enterprise Edition supports exporting data from NebulaGraph to a CSV file.

 !!! note

-    SSL encryption is not supported when exporting data from Nebula Graph.
+    SSL encryption is not supported when exporting data from NebulaGraph.

 ## Preparation